aliexpressru/memcached/README.md

 - `token` : the cancellation token
 - `storeMode` : the mode under which the store operation is performed
 - `batchingOptions` : optional batching options.
 The batching will be covered in the later part of this documentation
+- `expirationMap` : individual key expirations that will be used instead expirationTime if provided

 ### Get